Belgian Stunner Savannah Prez Goes Full Smokeshow In Shiny Pink Bikini

 "Yes, as well as someone who stays healthy like you," one of her fans raved.

-“I miss summer I’m sure you do too,” replied another user.
+"I miss summer I'm sure you do too," another user replied.

 "You are so stunning, a real model," a third follower gushed, adding a couple of heart-eyes emoji and clapping hands after the words.

-“You just intensify the beauty.
+"You just intensify the beauty.
 Absolutely gorgeous [three red heart emoji].
-I love you,” added a fourth admirer.
+I love you," a fourth admirer added.

 Prez often takes to her Instagram followers to share health-related content.
-Last week, she shared a before-and-after picture that showed her body transformation over the years, as The Inquisitr has pointed out.
+Last week, she shared a before-and-after picture that showed her body transformation over the years, as The Inquisitr wrote.
 Both pictures showed her wearing underwear sets, which put her figure fully on display.
-In the “before” shot, her signature strong thighs were pretty much non-existent, proving that her hard work and dedication have paid off.
+In the "before" shot, her signature strong thighs were pretty much nonexistent, proving that her hard work and dedication have paid off.
 In the caption, she discussed the importance of resting for muscle growth.